ritavdwalt/ritavdwalt.github.io/_projects/1_project.md

 ### 1. The Challenge

-*A brief, 2-paragraph explanation of what you were asked to build, constraints you faced (e.g., "needed to be ultra-low power," "had to survive outdoor mining conditions"), and ultimate goal.*
+*A brief, 2-paragraph explanation of what you were asked to build, the constraints you faced (e.g., "needed to be ultra-low power," "had to survive outdoor mining conditions"), and the ultimate goal.*

 ### 2. System Architecture